paulalesius/systemd-lock-handler/README.md

 This application fills this gap.

-When the system is either locked, or about to go into sleep, this service will start the `lock.target` `sleep.target` systemd targets respectively.
+When the system is either locked, or about to go into sleep, this service will start the `lock.target` and `sleep.target` systemd targets respectively.

 You can then have any of your own services (including screen lockers and other one-shot commands) run when this event is activated.